aramis-lab/clinica/docs/DatabasesToBIDS.md

 # Dataset converters

-Clinica provides tools to curate several publicly available neuroimaging datasets (currently ADNI, AIBL and OASIS) and convert them to BIDS.
+Clinica provides tools to curate several publicly available neuroimaging datasets (currently ADNI, AIBL and OASIS) and convert them to BIDS [[Samper-González et al., 2018](https://doi.org/10.1016/j.neuroimage.2018.08.042); [Wen et al., 2018](https://arxiv.org/abs/1812.11183)].

 !!! note
     We provide converters for the datasets used in the [Aramis Lab](www.aramislab.fr).
 Feel free to contact us if you are interested in another dataset or to contribute!